-The AlloWeld outdoes the old Cool Blue glasses by completely eliminating yellow-orange flare of the arc.
+The AlloWeld outdoes the old Cool Blue glasses by completely eliminating the yellow-orange flare of the arc.
 With AlloWeld, you see the weld puddle as it forms.
 You see the arc wearing down the electrode.
 You see your work as you perform it.

-And they’re completely safe because they blocks 100% of both the infra-red and ultraviolet radiation given off during the welding process.
+And they’re completely safe because they block 100% of both the infra-red and ultraviolet radiation given off during the welding process.
 This protects your eyesight from the long-term effects of exposure to IR and UV light.

 Super Magenta Drop-In Lenses

 Another Phillips product to protect the eyesight of welders is the Super Magenta Drop-In Lenses.
 They are drop-ins, so you must use them with your standard welding shade.
-They make the lenses of advanced acrylic, also eliminating the yellow to near-orange flare of the arc.
+They make the lenses of advanced acrylic, also eliminating the yellow to the near-orange flare of the arc.
 And they enhance the other colors.
-Users report excellent color separation, clarity and overall viewing quality.
+Users report excellent color separation, clarity, and overall viewing quality.
 Optically, they are as good as glass lenses.